hugoferreira/hugoferreira.github.com/_posts/2019-06-09-capture-that-memory-flag.markdown

 521M	memdmp
 ```

 So this is probably a memory dump file of a 512M RAM machine.
-Is there a an flag here?
+Is there an easy flag here?

 ```
 $> strings memdmp | grep FLAG